terryaney/KatApp/readme.md

     1. Specific Input Processing
         1. Date Inputs ([`scope.type`](#ikainputscopetype) is `date`)
             1. The `state.inputs` are only assigned a valid date or `undefined` and not each time a keypress occurs.
-            1. When `state.inputs` are set, a `value.ka` event is triggered for Kaml Views to catch as needed.
+            1. When `state.inputs` are set, a `value-ka` event is triggered for Kaml Views to catch as needed.
         1. Range Inputs (`scope.type` is `range`)
             1. Add additional events to handle displaying range value in UI for the user (see [IKaInputModel.type for range Inputs](#ikainputmodeltype-for-range-inputs) for more information).
             1. Watches for a `rangeset.ka` event (triggered via [`application.setInputValue`](#ikatappsetinputvalue)) to update display